Chicago violence sparks war of words between Trump, mayor

 Fraternal Order of Police President John Catanzara, a vocal supporter of Trump, called Lightfoot a “complete failure who is either unwilling or unable to maintain law and order,” but did not say what kind of help he was asking for or whether he wants federal troops to be sent to the city.

+Lightfoot in turn called Catanzara ``an unhinged leader of the Fraternal Order of Police who is craven and trying to get attention.”

-It’s not the first time Trump has made disparaging comments about Chicago leaders, and what he says is their inability to control violence.
+Trump’s comments Monday were not the first time he has made disparaging comments about Chicago leaders, and what he says is their inability to control violence.
 Just last month, Trump sent a letter criticizing Lightfoot and Democratic Gov. J.B.
 Pritzker for a “lack of leadership” in stemming gun violence.
 Lightfoot dismissed Trump’s letter as a “litany of nonsense.”

 As for the protest Friday night, more than 20 complaints have been filed against police, according to the Civilian Office of Police Accountability.
 They included claims of excessive force and unnecessary use of pepper spray.
 The agency is also investigating video of an officer striking 18-year-old Miracle Boyd, an activist who says at least one of her teeth was knocked out.